 One day our perfect Savior will return for us and take us home.
 Every wrinkle will be smoothed and every spot removed.
 We shall be changed!

 Harvest Christian Center lives to love people, grow Christians, and multiply leaders.
 The primary success we strive for is to guide people into a life-changing relationship of discipleship with Jesus Christ.
 We strive for excellence.
-I know we’re not a perfect church, but “she’s close enough to perfect for me.”
+We’re not a perfect church, but “she’s close enough to perfect for me.”
 So don’t give up on the local church.
 God is on her side.

 This is the full set of notes that went with me into the pulpit for my Wednesday spoken ministry with Resurgence.
-Here’s the link if you’d like to listen to the audio version.
+Here’s the link if you want to listen to the audio version.
 And yes, I did eat a snickers candy bar in the middle of preaching this message.